Tracking Your Migraines With a Migraine Journal

 It is also a good source to bring to your doctor who may be able to alter medication accordingly.

 I have, what seems to be, an endless list of triggers.
-By identifying them, I am able to control what I can and be prepared for what I can’t.
+By identifying them, I am able to control what I can and be prepared for what I cannot.

 A list of triggers may be, but not limited to: menstrual cycle, weather changes, food, meal times, water intake, activity, exercise, travel, sexual activity, sleep, stress, caffeine, alcohol, smoking or exposure to smoke, exposure to different smells, exposure to sun, and exposure to bright or flashing lights.

-By knowing my triggers, I can limit what I can and be prepared for what I can’t.
+By knowing my triggers, I can limit what I can and be prepared for what I cannot.

 In-depth food journaling may teach a lot about triggers.
 A lot of triggers are hidden in processed food — I know MSG is a big trigger for me and is labeled as several different names.